 Grande Communications Coverage & Availability Map

-Grande may be a small company, but they seem committed to packing in a ton of value with their bundled service deals.
+Grande is a small company, but they seem committed to packing in a ton of value with their bundle deals.
 All of their plans are competitively priced, and none of them are particularly stingy with the content that they provide.
 As mentioned above, the company’s TV channel lineup is at least as fleshed out as many of the big players in the industry, and the lack of additional fees for the TiVo DVR service is a welcome bonus.
 (Some other providers charge as much as $20/month for this.)

 On the internet side of the spectrum, Grande offers faster introductory speeds than the majority of service providers in Texas, and does so without any data caps or throttling to speak of.
 Data caps have become common with larger providers, so knowing that you are getting a great service with no restrictions is a pretty significant distinguishing advantage for Grande.